BrightLocal/C-Sharp-Api-Wrapper/README.md

     var BrightLocalSuccess = locationService.Create(myLocation);
 ```

 The returned BrightLocalSuccess entity above will have a location-id.
 You will want to persist this for later.
-When you create a report you will be able to assign it
-to a location id (or not).
+When you create a report you will be able to optionally assign it to a location id.

-### Updating a location
+### Update Location

 ```csharp
 	var myLocation = new UpdateLocationOptions();